Diversity, Equity, and Inclusion Committee Statement on Juneteenth

 More Resources:

-Page on Juneteenth at the National Museum of African American History & Culture at the Smithsonian: https://nmaahc.si.edu/explore/stories
+Page on Juneteenth at the National Museum of African American History and Culture at the Smithsonian: https://nmaahc.si.edu/explore/stories

 1It is important to remember that the proclamation did not make slavery illegal in the United States.
 Chattel slavery in the U.S. was finally outlawed with the ratification of the Thirteenth Amendment to the United States Constitution on December 6, 1865.